Electrical Inspection Guide for Building Owners

 • Electrical Equipment Review: The DOB will review the process for electrical equipment and systems not covered in the Electrical Code Technical Standards.

-• Special Permission Request for Code Variation: If a special request you have differs from the standard electrical code guidelines, follow this route.
-Your request must prove that your electrical request system varies from the norm and you must have supporting documentation.
+• Special Permission Request for Code Variation: If your special request differs from the standard electrical code guidelines, follow this route.
+Your request must prove that your electrical request system varies from the norm, and you must have supporting documentation.

 • Advisory Body: Your submissions may be sent to the DOBs.
 The bodies that advise the Commissioner of the stipulations found in the New York Code are The Electrical Code Revision Managing Committee and The Electrical Code Revision and Interpretation Committee (ECRIC).